mmistretta/RHSummit2018Camel3ScaleLab/00-create-openshift-online-account/README.md

 3. Download the appropriate ‘oc’ tool for your operating system

+4. Extract the executable file from the tar (on Linux and Mac), or from the zip (on Windows)

 ### Optional
-To use the 'oc' utilities without specifying the location of the file you can add the file to your PATH environment variable or if in a Linux/Unix OS you can move the file to a bin folder.
+To use the 'oc' tool without specifying the location of the file, you can add the file to your PATH environment variable or if in a Linux/Unix OS, you can move the file to a bin folder.

 In Fedora you could move it to /usr/local/bin/ for example.